 To become an organ donor, you must die in hospital while on life support, and have an irreversible brain injury.
 If you meet these criteria, you will be referred to the Organ Donor Coordinator in Halifax, Nova Scotia.
 The coordinator will review your medical history and current health to determine if you could be an organ donor.
 Your family will be offered the option to donate organs.
 If your family supports the option to donate, an organ donor coordinator will talk to them about the donation process, get consent, and ask questions about your social history and medical history.

 If donation is still a possibility, your body will be transferred to Halifax where brain death will be confirmed and tests will be done to make sure you can be a donor.
 Your organs will be matched with recipients through a national transplant waiting list using a standardized process.
 Your family members can travel to Halifax if they wish, or remain on PEI.
 Once recipients are found, your body will be taken to the operating room.
-The organs are recovered and taken to the recipient centers to be transplanted.
+The organs are recovered and taken to the recipient centres to be transplanted.
 If you can donate tissue, the tissue recovery is done after the organ recovery.
 After the procedure, your body is transported to your chosen funeral home at no extra cost to your family.

 What happens when I die and I have indicated that I want to be a tissue donor?

 If you die in a PEI hospital, you will be assessed for your potential to be a tissue donor.
 If it is possible for you to be a tissue donor, Health PEI staff will call the Regional Tissue Bank in Halifax, Nova Scotia.
 The specialist from the Tissue Bank will review your medical history and current health to determine if you can be a tissue donor.
 Your family will be offered the option to donate tissues.
 If your family supports the option to donate, a Tissue Bank Specialist will talk to them about the donation process, get consent, and ask questions about your social and medical history.